Effects of Hurricane Maria in Puerto Rico: Preparations

-Forecasts of Hurricane Maria's track from the National Hurricane Center proved to be "highly accurate," with the agency's second advisory—issued on September 16—predicting it would strike Puerto Rico as a major hurricane.
+Forecasts of Hurricane Maria's track from the National Hurricane Center proved to be "highly accurate", with the agency's second advisory—issued on September 16—predicting it would strike Puerto Rico as a major hurricane.

-Evacuation orders were issued in Puerto Rico in advance of Maria, and officials announced that 450 shelters would open in the afternoon of September 18.
-As of September 19, at least 2,000 people in Puerto Rico had sought shelter.
+Evacuation orders were issued in advance of Maria, and officials announced that 450 shelters would open on the afternoon of September 18.
+As of September 19, at least 2,000 people had sought shelter.

-Hospitals had emergency preparedness protocols in place to ensure safe staffing levels during the storm.
-Residency programs organized teams and faculty members that would stay at the hospitals until the emergency passed.
-Food and sleeping quarters were prepared, and in some cases, faculty family members were allowed to shelter there as well.
+Hospitals had emergency preparedness protocols in place to ensure safe staffing levels during storms.
+Residency programs organized teams and faculty members who would stay at the hospitals until the emergency passed.
+Food and sleeping quarters were prepared, and some faculty family members were allowed to shelter there.

-In 2018, NPR and Frontline reported on the FEMA internal report performed after Hurricane Maria in a documentary titled, "Blackout in Puerto Rico."
-In it, FEMA outlined several problems they faced in ensuring proper preparation for the storm.
-This included information like emergency supply warehouses that housed cots and tarps that were nearly empty before the storm.
-FEMA also reported being understaffed, with most staff being unqualified for this kind of disaster work.
-Both of these were a result of staff and supplies being sent to other places at the time of Maria's landfall in Puerto Rico.
-This resulted in FEMA only having 12,000 tarps at the time of the storm, with nearly half a million houses destroyed.
-The report also found that the last disaster planning assessment that FEMA ran for Puerto Rico was in 2012, and "'underestimated the actual requirements of 2017' In particular, the plans 'did not address insufficiently maintained infrastructure (e.g., the electrical grid... financial liquidity challenges' facing the Puerto Rican government."
+The FEMA internal after-action report outlined preparation problems.
+This included emergency supply warehouses that housed cots and tarps that were nearly empty.
+FEMA also reported that it was understaffed, relying on staff who were unqualified for such disaster work.
+Staff and supplies had been sent to other places at the time.
+FEMA had only 12,000 tarps at the time of the storm, inadequate given that nearly half a million houses were destroyed.
+The report also found that the most recent disaster planning assessment that FEMA had run for Puerto Rico was in 2012, and "'underestimated the actual requirements of 2017' In particular, the plans 'did not address insufficiently maintained infrastructure (e.g., the electrical grid... financial liquidity challenges' facing the Puerto Rican government."